techidaily/site-win11-tips/source/_posts/elevate-your-command-prompt-integrating-folders-into-context-menu.md

 ## How to Add Folders to Windows 11’s Context Menu With Right Click Context Menu Adder

  Right Click Context Menu Adder is an app with which you can add a folder, program, web address, and file shortcuts to Windows 11’s right-click menu.
 This software comes packed in a RAR archive.
-So, you’ll need one of the[best RAR extraction tools](https://www.makeuseof.com/tag/how-to-open-rar-files/) like 7-Zip File Manager to open up its archive.
+So, you’ll need one of the [best RAR extraction tools](https://www.makeuseof.com/tag/how-to-open-rar-files/) like 7-Zip File Manager to open up its archive.

  You can extract Right Click Context Menu Adder’s archive with 7-Zip like this:

-1. Open the[7-Zip File Manager](https://www.7-zip.org/) download page.
+1. Open the [7-Zip File Manager](https://www.7-zip.org/) download page.
 2. Select the**Download** option for 7-Zip’s 64-bit Windows version, and then double-click the**7z2201-x64.exe** setup file within the folder that includes it.
 3. Click**Install** within the 7-Zip setup window.
-4. Open the[Right Click Context Menu Adder](https://www.softpedia.com/get/System/OS-Enhancements/Right-Click-Context-Menu-Adder.shtml#sgal%5F0) download page.
+4. Open the [Right Click Context Menu Adder](https://www.softpedia.com/get/System/OS-Enhancements/Right-Click-Context-Menu-Adder.shtml#sgal%5F0) download page.
 5. Click**Download** to view the two location options.
 6. Select the**External Mirror** or**Softpedia Secure Download (US)** option.
 The US option is better for users in North America.
 7. Then launch the 7-Zip software.